 Sod House Museum

+Step back in time by walking through Oklahoma's only sod house.
 At one time thousands of sod houses dotted the plains region of North America.
-This "soddy" built by Marshal McCully in 1894 is the only one still standing in Oklahoma that was built in the homestead era.
-Furnished and preserved by the Oklahoma Historical Society, the sod house features authentic artifacts of early farm life, outbuildings, a cellar, equipment and farm machinery.
-Guided tours are available with advance notice.
+This "Soddy" built by Marshal McCully in 1894 is the only one still standing in Oklahoma that was built in the homestead era.
+Furnished and preserved by the Oklahoma Historical Society, the sod house features authentic artifacts of early farm life, and the sounds of farm life around you when touring through the sod house.
+The museum features a sod plow, along with other artifacts, exhibits, photographs, and a root cellar.
+An additional ...

 Facility Amenities: ADA Compliant, Gift Shop